 Handling Priorities

-Working with Priorities
+Working with Priorities in Aspose.Tasks

-Task priorities in Microsoft Project
+Checking Task Priority in Microsoft Project

-handling the task priority
+Handling the task priority

 1Project project = new Project("New Project.mpp");